yWorks/yfiles-for-html-demos/demos/layout-features/edge-router-buses/README.md

 ### Demos

-The [Bus Routing Demo](../../layout/busrouting/) is a more complex demo that shows the bus-style routing feature.
+The busrouting is a more complex demo that shows the bus-style routing feature.
 More features offered by the EdgeRouter algorithm are shown by the [Layout Styles Demo](../../showcase/layoutstyles/).

 ### Documentation